Audio Recording and Analysis

 Enhanced Digital Demodulators – Apco25 / DMR / TETRA

-Audio demodulation is provided for Apco25, DMR and TETRA communication standards (where encryption is not used), improving analysis capability during on-site or remote monitoring and spectrum surveillance applications.
+Audio demodulation is provided for Apco25, DMR, dPMR, TETRA, and NXDN communication standards (where encryption is not used), improving analysis capability during on-site or remote monitoring and spectrum surveillance applications.

 A variety of additional information is also provided and displayed, where applicable, in the audio tuner and demodulation window including the date and time, frequency, communication standard identified, channel number, mobile or base station identification, condition (presence of audio, open channel, inactive channel, text / message transmission, private or group call etc.), source and destination identification, network color code, mobile country code (mcc) and mobile network code (mnc).
-For DMR (2 channels) and TETRA (4 channels) the operator can select a channel manually for monitoring and analysis or set the system for automatic channel switching.
+4 Channels are available and the operator can select a channel manually for monitoring and analysis or set the system for automatic channel switching.

-RadioInspector can also be programmed to analyze, classify and automatically record audio for APCO25, DMR and TETRA signals that break an operator determined threshold.
+RadioInspector can also be programmed to analyze, classify and automatically record audio for FM, AM, LSB, USB, APCO25, DMR, dPMR, TETRA, and NXDN signals that break an operator determined threshold.
 Programmed settings include adjusting the recording quality (sample rates Hz) and recording duration.
 The operator can also analyze signals manually by selecting a signal of interest from the main scanning GUI.
 The information displayed for each signal in the audio tuner and demodulation window can be saved and stored to individual files and re-loaded at any time for display.
-The information and can also be sent to a Microsoft Word document for print out and reporting applications.
+The information and can also be saved for print out and reporting applications.

 Video demodulation (NTSC, PAL, SECAM)